-10 September 2018 > 28 September 2018 Kindly invited to the opening of "XI" retrospective exhibition by Uroš Weinberger, on Monday, 10th September, at 8 pm at the Alkatraz Gallery, ACC Metelkova.
+10 September 2018 > 04 October 2018 Kindly invited to the opening of "XI" retrospective exhibition by Uroš Weinberger, on Monday, 10th September, at 8 pm at the Alkatraz Gallery, ACC Metelkova.
 The exhibition is a part of 25th Anniversary of ACC Metelkova.
+The exhibition previously scheduled until 28th September, will run until 4th October.

 additional programme of the 25th Anniversary of ACC Metelkova: